-People who handle the cleaning products and equipment should wear gloves and eye protection at all times to ensure their safety.
+People who handle the treatment cleaning service products and equipment should wear gloves and eye protection at all times to ensure their safety.
 Also, it’s a good idea to leave everything as you found it for future patients.

 How to Disinfect Treatment Rooms for Covid 19?